 They are wayward as soon as they are born, speaking lies.

-4 Their poison is like the poison of a snake,
+4 Their poison is like snake venom,

 like a deaf cobra that stops its ear,